 How to Get Started

-To be admitted to Manchester Community College and to register for Fall 2018 semester classes, all international students seeking an I-20, F-1 student visa must:
+To be admitted to Manchester Community College, all international students seeking an I-20, F-1 student visa must:

 - Submit official proof of high school completion or General Education Development (GED).
 This documentation must be in English.